 Inpatient programs are designed for hardcore addicts who need to get away from their current environment and go through a rigorous detox and treatment program.
 You will need to leave your job, home, and family for 30-90 days, but this is usually where the greatest progress occurs.

 Aside from the type of program, you will also need to choose a philosophy.
 Some treatment centers offer alternative therapies to help with addiction.
 Others practice more conventional methods.
 One thing that we do recommend: choose a treatment program that treats your mind and body.
 The simple elimination of the drug is not enough to treat addiction.
 Addiction is a disease of the mind.

 Finalize Work Plans/Pack Your Bags

 As you look at the various treatment options that are available, make sure you are taking steps in the meantime to get yourself ready for treatment.
 Finalize plans for work, childcare, pets, etc. For more information on your rights in the workplace, visit samhsa.gov.

-Also pack your bags.
-Pack comfortable, weather appropriate clothes and shoes.
+Also, pack your bags.
+Pack comfortable, weather-appropriate clothes and shoes.
 If the treatment facility has a gym and swimming pool or sauna, you’ll want to bring clothes for that, too.
-You can bring a cell phone and laptop, which will have restricted usage.
+You can bring a cell phone and a laptop, which will have restricted usage.
 Cigarettes are usually okay, too, but they will need to be brought in sealed packs or cartons.

 Make a Decision